Technical Avoidance and Its Impact on Thai Tech

 The pay isn’t much better than dev,

-but the job is still dev + ops + ambiguous requirements.”
+but the job is still dev plus ops plus unclear requirements.”

 AI engineering there is not a shortcut.